 Finally, everyone comes together again and the mediator attempts to convince each side to soften their position.
 While they may not reveal what was said during private talks, they can use this knowledge to make their arguments.
 Ideally, the result is a compromise that satisfies everyone involved.

 Advantages of Mediation

 Mediation can save a lot of time and conflict, while allowing a viable resolution to the problem.
 It forces insurance companies to place specific effort on your case, and makes them view you as a human being with a face and a name rather than as a number or statistic.
 It has been proven to be quite successful, and is growing in popularity.

-Even if you do decide to try mediation, it’s always a good idea to have a Conway personal injury lawyer in your corner.
+Even if you do decide to try mediation, it’s always a good idea to have a South Carolina personal injury lawyer in your corner.
 An attorney has the knowledge and experience to help you make the right arguments and steer the negotiations your way.
 If you’re in this situation and need help with an adversarial insurance adjuster, Harris and Graves can help.
-Give us a call for more information and an evaluation of your case details today.
+Contact us for more information and an evaluation of your case details today.